 Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with it.
 Fortunately, SMILE is very safe, and the results excellent.

 Overall, the surgery and post-surgery recovery, like LASIK, is a pleasant experience for most patients.

 Most patients are able to return to work a day or two later.

-Stabilization of vision is variable.
+Stabilization of vision varies.
 For some patients, it may take several weeks or a few months.

-SMILE is technically more difficult to perform than LASIK, and occasionally problems with the creation and removal of the cornea lenticule can occur during surgery.
+ReLEx SMILE eye surgery is technically more difficult to perform than lasik eye surgery, and occasionally problems with the creation and removal of the cornea lenticule can occur during surgery.
 If this occurs, the doctor may choose not to complete the SMILE treatment.
 This is uncommon, but it is very important to choose an experienced SMILE surgeon to perform the procedure, as adequate handling of such problems during surgery comes with experience.